bokivaol/api/README.md

 Integration tests for Simple Filter
 -------------------------------------
-Here are a microservice project which have to be cloned.
+Here is a microservice project which have to be cloned.

 Microservice: ```git clone https://github.com/bokivaol/api.git```